 Family and daily home life are at the foundation of our program.
 Your role as your child’s guide with RDI® autism treatment includes ongoing training, communication, video submissions (from the privacy and comfort of your home), and together with your consultant, treatment is individualized based on progress and current objectives.

 You are your child’s best guide and daily observer.
-In the RDI® treatment model you are not chained to typical ASD therapist interventions that get involved with your child and discourage you from a higher level of participation.
+In the RDI® treatment model you are not chained to typical autism interventions that get involved with your child and discourage you from a higher level of participation.

 Access to RDI® Online Help

 Do you need help in your role as a parent in autism treatment?
 We have thrown open our doors and have made resources available to you for only $5 a month through June 30, 2020.
 Learn more at https://www.rdiconnect.com/join-the-rdi-learning-community/

 […] we focus on you, the parent, guiding your child and edging off anxiety, fear, and the stunting of growth rather than through […]